Motion to Invoke Cloture: Schumer Amdt. No. 1502

 The Yea votes represented 71% of the country’s population by apportioning each state’s population to its voting senators.

-Sen. Joni Ernst (R), the Senate Republican Conference Vice Chair, voted Yea against her party.
+Sen. Joni Ernst (R), the Senate Republican Policy Committee Chair, voted Yea against her party.

 Sen. Mitch McConnell (R), the Senate Minority Leader, voted Yea against his party.